Caroline Brown

 Getting started...

-The initial consultation lasts approximately 40 minutes (60 minutes for couples) and is an opportunity for us to meet with no obligation on you to arrange further sessions.
-It gives you the chance to see if you would like to work with me and to ask me any questions you have about counselling and for me to make sure i have the appropriate skill level to support you.
-If you would like a longer appointment on our first meeting this can be arranged and is chargeable pro rata at my standard session rate (see Guide to Fees).
+The initial appointment lasts approximately 40 minutes (60 minutes for couples) and is an opportunity for us to meet.
+It gives you a chance to meet me and to ask me any counselling-related questions, and for me to make sure I am a suitable therapist for you.
+If you would like a longer appointment on our first meeting this can be arranged and is chargeable pro rata at my standard session rate.

 "Phenomenal service..
 Caroline gave me great support and respect" - Chris, June 2026